Back to Insights

 # Processing logic here

-Ensure that your version of structlog is compatible with Python 3.12, and check for any new features or deprecations that might affect the current configuration.
+Ensure that your version of structlog is compatible with Python 3.11.
+As of April 2026, verify that structlog version 24.1.0 supports these configurations effectively.
+Check for any new features or deprecations that might affect the current configuration.

 Best Practices for Logging